 A little effort goes a long way

 As educators, you know that studying up is the best way to be prepared.
+Do your research.
 The more you know about the history and customs of your destination countries, the more you will enjoy and benefit from your journey.
+Here are some examples to get you started: